 1. Progressive Overload

-To build bigger arms, you need to progressively increase the weight and resistance you are lifting.
+To build bigger arms, you need to increase the weight and resistance you lift progressively.

 This will continuously challenge your muscles, leading to growth and development.